OUR HISTORY

 Construction

 was completed in 2006.
-The congregation gathered for a consecration service on April 1, and the following day celebrated the first Sunday worship service in our new sanctuary.
-What a joyous time for Stanwich, and an amazing privilege to experience God’s power at work.
+Five years later, the congregation celebrated the complete payment of the new building project and 280 years of God’s faithfulness to Stanwich.
+What a miraculous and joyous time for Stanwich, and an amazing privilege to experience God’s power at work.

 God’s plan for Stanwich